Add Custom Actions When Converting Documents

 - Create index or trigger files in the format needed for pickup by another process

-If you are building a custom action executable or batch file from the ground up take advantage of the text file containing the list of created files that is passed to process the files as needed.
-Use the built-in variables, environment variables, registry keys or text to pass in other information and parameters.
+If you are building a custom action executable or batch file from the ground up, take advantage of the On Success command, and the text file containing the list of created files is automatically passed to you to process the files as needed.

 Custom Actions Using Environment Variables